 “I am the one who is deciding to give – it is not others who let me do too much – it is I who feels the obligations.
 I need to make choices and to set boundaries.
 I never want to stop being a giving person, but I need to know when I give too much.”

-My client will always be a giver and even can-do person.
-With a new awareness, though, they will work on the awareness of when it serves them and be cognizant of the very real costs when they overuse that “Well-Developed” attribute.
+My client will always be a giver and even a can-do person.
+With a new awareness, though, they will work on the awareness of when it serves them and will be cognizant of the very real costs when they overuse that “Well-Developed” attribute.

 Dave Bushy of Boston Executive Coaches – bostonexecutivecoaches.com – is a an ICF-certified coach who was trained at the Gestalt International Study Center (GISC).
 He is a former U.S. Army officer and senior airline executive who works with leaders throughout American industry.